 Phimosis and paraphimosis:

 Phimosis, the most common penile abnormality, is constriction of the foreskin with inability to retract over the glans; it may be congenital or acquired.
 Paraphimosis is inability of the retracted constricting foreskin to be reduced distally over the glans.
-(See full discussion on p. discussed in Penile and Scrotal Disorders: Phimosis and Paraphimosis.)
+(See full discussion on p. see Phimosis and Paraphimosis.)

-Phimosis may respond to topical corticosteroids and gentle stretching; some patients require circumcision.
+Phimosis may respond to topical corticosteroids and gentle stretching; some boys require circumcision.

 Paraphimosis should be reduced immediately because the constricting foreskin functions as a tourniquet, causing edema and pain.
 Firm circumferential compression of the edematous foreskin with the fingers may reduce edema sufficiently to allow the foreskin to be restored to its normal position by pushing the glans back through the tight foreskin using both thumbs.
 If this technique is ineffective, a dorsal slit done using a local anesthetic relieves the condition temporarily.
 Circumcision is then done when edema has resolved.